rehanja/intervest/readme.md

 GITHUB REPO LINK: https://github.com/rehanja/intervest

-- HELP & GUIDE SECTION Display data which enter by a form
+- HELP & GUIDE SECTION Display data show like a "post" which enter by a form
 - HELP & GUIDE SECTION data enter by form
 - COVID-19 STAT REPORT retrive data from API and display only in json format
 - Relevant UI & GIT repositry